 Special Enrollment Period (Special Situations)

-There are certain situations when you can sign up for Part B (and Premium-Part A) during a Special Enrollment Period without having to pay a late enrollment penalty.
+There are certain situations for Medical insurance when you can sign up for Part B (and Premium-Part A) during a Special Enrollment Period without having to pay a late enrollment penalty.
 A Special Enrollment Period is only available for a limited time.
-If you don’t sign up during your Special Enrollment Period, you’ll have to wait for the next General Enrollment Period and you might have to pay a monthly late enrollment penalty.
+If you don’t sign up during your period, you’ll have to wait for the next General Enrollment Period and you might have to pay a monthly late enrollment penalty.